MonroeMegalonyx/vjoleary.github.io/README.md

 # My Website

-This is my persinal website, built using Jekyll and the excellent Pixyll theme.
+This is my personal website, built using Jekyll and the Pixyll theme.